Hasan-Saju/TicTacToe/README.md

 **The basic game UI:**
-There are two horizontal and two black vertical lines In the right part there are three radio button containing three theme options.
+There are two horizontal and two black vertical lines **In the right part there are three radio button containing three theme options.**

-**1.Classic Theme
+1.Classic Theme
 2.Forrest Theme
-  3.High Contrast Theme**
+3.High Contrast Theme

-There are two oppponent to play agains.
+**There are two oppponent to play agains.**
-**1. RandomAI
+1. RandomAI
-  2. DefensiveAI**
+2. DefensiveAI

 As a Player, Human will make the first move always.
 Human should not be able to make a move when waiting for AI move.